-Accessory Dwelling Units can come in many different shapes and sizes - there's Detached ADUs, Attached ADUs, Converted Space ADUs / Conversion ADUs, and then there's JADUs.
+Accessory Dwelling Units can come in many different shapes and sizes - there's a Detached ADU, Attached ADUs, Converted Space ADUs / Conversion ADUs, and then there are Junior Accessory Dwelling Units AKA Junior ADUs or "JADUs."
 How do you know which is which, and which one is right for your needs?

 Summary of ADU Types